Obeticholic acid: Invention and development

 The natural bile acid chenodeoxycholic acid was identified in 1999 as the most active physiological ligand for the farnesoid X receptor (FXR), which is involved in many physiological and pathological processes.
 A series of alkylated bile acid analogues were designed, studied and patented by Roberto Pellicciari and colleagues at the University of Perugia, with 6α-ethyl-chenodeoxycholic acid emerging as the most highly potent FXR agonist.
 FXR-dependent processes in liver and intestine were proposed as therapeutic targets in human diseases.
 Obeticholic acid is the first FXR agonist to be used in human drug studies.

+The FDA has flagged cases of serious liver injury associated with the use of obeticholic acid.
+The agency stated that Intercept Pharmaceuticals’ liver disease medication, Ocaliva (obeticholic acid), is under scrutiny for causing liver damage in patients without advanced scarring.
+This follows the FDA’s 2021 decision to restrict the drug’s use in patients with advanced cirrhosis.
+On Thursday, the FDA revealed its findings of severe liver injury in individuals treated for primary biliary cholangitis based on post-market clinical trial data.

 Clinical studies

 Obeticholic acid is undergoing development in phase II and III studies for specific liver and gastrointestinal conditions.
-The U.S. Food and Drug Administration (FDA) approved obeticholic acid on May 27, 2016, for the treatment of primary biliary cholangitis.
+The U.S. Food and Drug Administration (FDA) approved obeticholic acid on 27 May 2016, for the treatment of primary biliary cholangitis.
 It was approved as an orphan drug based on its reduction in the level of the biomarker alkaline phosphatase as a surrogate endpoint for clinical benefit.
 It is indicated for the treatment of primary biliary cholangitis in combination with ursodeoxycholic acid in adults with an inadequate response to UDCA, or as monotherapy in adults unable to tolerate UDCA.
 Additional studies are being required to prove its clinical benefit.